Measuring R\'enyi entropy with an Echo Protocol: Introduction

-In this paper, we propose a satisfactory answer to this question by establishing a connection between entanglement entropy and the Loschmidt echo (LE), which quantifies the retrieval fidelity of a quantum state after an imperfect time-reversal evolution and is measurable in experiments.
-As one of our main results in this paper, we prove a direct relation between entanglement entropy and the LE.
-Using this relation, we connect the measurement of entanglement entropy to the sum of measurements of what we introduce and define as the projected LE.
-This quantity in turn can be measured by an echo protocol similar to the measurement of LE itself.
-Based on this connection, we construct a protocol for measuring entanglement entropy using the experimental procedure for the projected LE.
-As we point out, this protocol is directly realizable in experimental platforms where LE is measurable, such as superconducting qubits \cite{Braum_ller_2021}, NMR systems \cite{Li_2017}, and cQED systems that can generate Hamiltonians with holographic duals.
-In the context of holographic duality, the behavior of entanglement entropy during the evaporation process of a black hole has attracted much attention, in particular in discussions of the unitarization of Hawking radiation as seen in the ``Page curve" \cite{Penington:2019npb,Almheiri:2019psf,Almheiri:2020cfm}.
-From the replica-saddle point of view, it is expected that the purity itself follows a Page-type curve \cite{Almheiri:2019qdq}, making it an attractive experimental observable.
+In this paper, we propose a satisfactory answer to this question by developing an experimentally practical protocol for measuring entanglement entropy using an echo-type evolution sequence.
+Our main result is a direct relation between the purity, namely the exponential of the second R\'enyi entropy, and a sum of basis-resolved echo transition probability (ETP) generated by forward and backward time evolution.
+This relation allows us to convert the measurement of entanglement entropy into the measurement of transition probabilities in an echo-type protocol, which is directly applicable to quantum many-body systems.
+The protocol can be implemented on experimental platforms that support echo-type measurements, including superconducting qubits \cite{Braum_ller_2021}, NMR systems \cite{Li_2017}, and cavity QED (cQED) systems capable of generating Hamiltonians with holographic duals.
+This makes the protocol especially interesting in the context of holographic duality, where the evolution of entanglement entropy during black hole evaporation plays a central role in the understanding of the Page curve and the unitarization of Hawking radiation \cite{Penington:2019npb,Almheiri:2019psf,Almheiri:2020cfm}.
+From the replica-saddle-point perspective, the purity itself is expected to display Page-curve behavior \cite{Almheiri:2019qdq}, making it a natural and experimentally relevant observable.